afontenot/antigravitaattori/README.md

-Antigravitaattori
+Antigravitaattori ("Antigravitator")
 =================

 Multiplayer flying saucer racing game.

-This version of the game is a fork of a fork -- in addition to the following changes, it has been modified to be built with MINGW on Windows.
+This version of the game is a fork of a fork.
+In addition to the following changes by `aither64`, it has been modified to be built with MINGW on Windows.

  - translated to English
  - ported to libpng 1.6